Emurasoft/emurasoft.github.io/en/dlg/batch_options/index.md

 # Batch Options dialog box

-This dialog box appears when the
-**Batch Options** is selected in the Batch Find/Replace dialog box.
+This dialog box appears when the **Batch Options** is selected in the Batch Find/Replace dialog box.

-## Enable Separator checkbox
+## Enable separator checkbox

 If this box is checked, EmEditor enables separator when extracting matched results in batches.